nplrkn/alsoran/documentation/planning/backlog.md

 ## RETEST

 ## DONE
+- Redo roadmap
+- In demo, gnbdu-sim has inconsistent message logging
 - At end of demo, gnbcu panicked on Ctrl-C with 'not yet implemented'.
 AMF was Ctrl-C'd first.
 AMF logs indicate it is sending AMF Status Indication.
 Crash is in ngap_gnb.rs.
 Add an FV for this.
 - Remove the weird TNLA 3, TNLA 53 IDs
 - Three lines for each log sucks